"""Basic canvas for animations."""

 return

-time = self.renderer.time + time_offset
+time = self.time + time_offset

 self.renderer.file_writer.add_sound(sound_file, time, gain, **kwargs)